How to Cook Egusi Soup (Step-by-Step Nigerian Recipe)

 What is Egusi Soup?

-Ingredients for Egusi Soup
+Ingredients Needed to Cook Egusi Soup

 Core Ingredients

-• 2 cups ground egusi (melon seeds)
+- 2 cups ground egusi (melon seeds)

-• Palm oil
+- Palm oil

-• Fresh pepper (scotch bonnet or chili pepper)
+- Fresh pepper (scotch bonnet or chili pepper)

-• Onions
+- Onions

-• Seasoning cubes
+- Seasoning cubes

-• Salt to taste
+- Salt to taste

-• Leafy vegetables (ugu or spinach)
+- Leafy vegetables (ugu or spinach)

 Protein Options (For Rich Flavor)

-Best Meat Combination for Egusi Soup
+Best Meat and Fish for Egusi Soup

-How to Cook Egusi Soup (Step-by-Step)
+How to Cook Egusi Soup Step by Step

 Step 1: Prepare the Meat

-) with salt, onions, and seasoning cubes.
+Wash and season all proteins with salt, onions, and seasoning cubes.

 Boil until tender and set aside, keeping the stock.